barseghyanartur/faker-file/docs/creating_pdf.rst

 Building PDF using `pdfkit`_
 ----------------------------
-While `pdfkit`_ generator is a heavier and has `wkhtmltopdf`_ as a system dependency, it's produces better quality PDF and has no issues with fonts or unicode characters.
+While `pdfkit`_ generator is heavier and has `wkhtmltopdf`_ as a system dependency, it produces better quality PDFs and has no issues with fonts or unicode characters.

 See the following full functional snippet for generating PDF using `pdfkit`_.